redux-observable/redux-observable/MIGRATION.md

   );
 ```

+[Learn More](https://github.com/redux-observable/redux-observable/pull/410)

-> Have a cool usecase for state$?
+> Have a cool use case for state$?
 Please let us know by opening an issue ticket so we can feature it!

-[Learn More](https://github.com/redux-observable/redux-observable/pull/410)

 ***